gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 </html>
 ```

-The `html` element has two valid child elements, the `head` element and the
+The `html` element has two valid child elements, the `head` element, and the
 `body` element.
 Both of those tags are **non-empty tags**, which means they will
 have both an open tag and a close tag.
 Generally, when you add a child element
 to an existing element, you indent one level.
 By convention, indentation is